I agree with the terms and conditions.

 The Marine Corps Installation Pacific (MCIPAC)/Marine Corps Base Camp Butler Installation Safety Office (ISO) Okinawa Driving web page has all of the information and resources on driving on Okinawa for SOFA Status personnel.

 The Okinawa Driving Section on the Base Installation Safety Office (ISO) contains information on obtaining the Status of Forces Privately Owned Vehicle (POV) driver's license to include licensing section hours of operation, requirements on licensing, renewal and learner permits.

-The Japanese Traffic Regulations for SOFA Licensed Drivers covers the common elements of Japanese traffic regulations for Status of Forces Agreement (SOFA) sponsored personnel.
+The Japanese Traffic Regulations for SOFA Licensed Drivers drivers study guide covers the common elements of Japanese traffic regulations for Status of Forces Agreement (SOFA) sponsored personnel.

 Road Signs is an important part of driving in Japan and is testable as part of the SOFA Driver’s License written exam.
 Please take the time to become familiar with them.